 In 1986 Ian Lourenco, Jose’s son, commenced work with the firm and quickly began playing an instrumental role in the business.
 With the retirement of Bill in 1987, Jose and Ian began operations under the new name of Northern Memorials, which functioned as a father and son team for the next 24 years.

 From 2011 Northern Memorials expanded, taking on young stonemasons to learn and assist in the business.
-Christian Armstrong joined Northern Memorials in 2014 and under the tutelage of Ian and Jose has become a valuable part of the masonry firm, now offering a family business of three working generations.
+Zeke Calderon joined Northern Memorials and is under the tutelage of Ian and Jose.
+Zeke has become a valuable part of the masonry firm, now offering a family business of three working generations.

 Northern Memorials takes enormous pride in the personal caring service it offers and in maintaining its commitment to traditional and aesthetic memorial work, which has been refined over almost a hundred year history.